stackimpact/stackimpact-go/README.md

 ## Troubleshooting

-To enable debug logging, add `agent.Debug = true` to startup options.
+To enable debug logging, add `Debug: true` to startup options.
 If debug log doesn't give you any hints on how to fix a problem, please report it to our support team in your account's Support section.

 ## Overhead

 Reporting CPU, network and system profiles requires regular and anomaly-triggered profiling and tracing activation for short periods of time.
 Unlike memory profiling and process-level metric reporting, they produce some overhead when active.
 The agent makes sure the overhead stays within 2% and has no effect on application in any way.